Robert Ballard: Television

 Ballard served as the technical consultant on the science fiction series seaQuest DSV during its first season from September 1993 until May 1994.
-During the closing credits, he would speak about the scientific elements that were present in any given episode and place them in a contemporary context.
+During the closing credits, he would speak about the scientific elements present in any given episode and place them in a contemporary context.
 Although he exited the series in the second season, he was referenced in the third season, with the "Ballard Institute" being named after him.